|

 different but "better" than my super intelligent older sister.
 No doubt I

+was different!
+But better???
 My dad's side of the family (Slovak) was very

 close knit.
 Dad seemed strict and powerful to me.
 His inventive mind was